joereddington/joereddington.github.io/_posts/2024-06-10-attendence.md

 ---
-title: "Improvements to Attendance Tracking"
+title: "CASPER: Improvements to Attendance Tracking"
 ---

 ## tl;dr

-By adding three questions to an online form, we improve the accuracy and usefulness of student attendance tracking and transform a system that is currently not fit for purpose into one that is secure, fast, and provides several pedagogical advantages.
+By adding three questions to an online form, we improve the accuracy and usefulness of student attendance tracking.

 ## The problem

 When I was an undergraduate, I would sign the names of friends on the paper attendance forms that were passed around.
 Periodically, I might ask them to do the same if I had a drastic emergency such as wanting to play a video game.

-This tradition has continued to today and has survived the transition to digital: the student dashboard for the course I taught in the spring shows there are an average of 181 people attended every Friday afternoon, which is problematic because I have never counted more than 50.
+This tradition has continued to today and has survived the transition to digital: the official attendance for the last course I taught is 181; I have never counted more than 50.

-Because I cannot trust the attendance data, I cannot know how inclusive my teaching is.
-I reviewed the reports from the education support services about disability and check in with those students periodically, but without clear, reliable data, I can’t tell if any groups are disengaged from the course.
-I want to know what the attendance pattern is for:

-- Neurodivergent students
-- Overseas students (I tend to talk rapidly, which I’m trying to control)
-- Students with particular fatigue issues
-- Students who have submitted the assessments

-The last one is particularly important because I will have a cohort of students that are engaging with videos, quizzes, and coursework but who aren't physically present – if I know how big that cohort is, then I can assign resources appropriately.

-So, I needed a new attendance tracking system.
-It needs to be:
+I wanted a new attendance tracking system.
+It needed to be:

 * easy for the students
 * easy for me (important)
-* secure because if students can sign each other in then the system is useless.
+* secure: it should only track students actually in the lecture.

 Signing in with Moodle is not fit for purpose, paper registers are a lot of work for me and don’t stop people signing friends in, and QR codes are fast and easy, but again, don’t stop the students sharing the link in group chats and so on.

-### My Solution
+## My Solution

 It turns out that we can solve almost all the security problems with a QR code by asking three additional questions:

 1. How many people are sitting to your left?
 2. How many people are sitting to your right?
 3. How many rows are in front of you?

+Here's a screenshot of the form I used:

 ![An example of the form](/assets/images/attendenceform.png)